 Nursing Education in Southwestern Alberta (NESA) Programs, B.N. and B.N.
-(After Degree) Lethbridge College a.
-Agricultural Studies Program
+(After Degree) Lethbridge College

 2. PARTNERING INSTITUTIONS

 Partnering programs are offered independently by a college and lead to the completion of a certificate or diploma.
 These credentials are recognized by the University of Lethbridge for admission to a post-diploma degree program.
 Graduating students are awarded a University of Lethbridge degree.